Consumer and Community Advisory Committee

 Former Chair, CCAC, 2023

 Fiona has lived experience of a vascular condition affecting the spinal cord, and carer experience with family members diagnosed with cancer.
-Over many years, she has contributed the consumer and carer perspective, initially to medical workforce committees and more recently with the Transport Accident Commission and Spinal Cord Injuries Australia.
-Fiona is a member of the Health Issues Centre and Cochrane Consumer Network and has been a Consumer Buddy at the Walter and Eliza Hall Institute of Medical Research.
+Over many years, she has contributed the consumer and carer perspective, initially to medical workforce committees and more recently with Safer Care Victoria, and St Vincents Hospital, Melbourne.
+Fiona is a member of the Consumer Health Forum and Cochrane Consumer Network and has been a Consumer Buddy at the Walter and Eliza Hall Institute of Medical Research.
 She is a former health and biomedical researcher who worked for the Ludwig Institute for Cancer Research (1987-2003).
-She has a PhD in Injury Epidemiology and currently works part-time in policy coordination.
+She has a PhD in Injury Epidemiology and currently works part-time as a medical writer.
 She brings her knowledge of the research process, together with experience managing research committees and lived experience of healthcare in Melbourne.

 Fiona says: “As a member of the CCAC, I hope to foster research informed by the lived experience and contribute to better health systems.